Company Voluntary Arrangement (CVA)

 In layman’s terms, all the company debt is moved into one manageable monthly payment, so that the company can continue trading without the burden of winding-up petitions or liquidations being threatened.
 This allows you to move forward without the pressure.

 How does a CVA effect creditors?

-The CVA binds all of the unsecured creditors of a company together once it is approved.
+The Company Voluntary Arrangement binds all of the unsecured creditors of a company together once it is approved.
 This means that a CVA collects together:

 ▪️ Creditors who did not vote in favour of the CVA